 The carrier had initially planned to commence services in 3Q2014 from its hub at Vancouver International Airport.
 However, bad weather had forced the ULCC start-up to postpone it's launch.
 Canada Jetlines stated it will launch within a six-month period after it secures institutional funding.
 In Apr-2016, Jetlines entered a definitive merger agreement with Jet Metal Corp to launch the start-up.
 In May-2016, the CTA issued a new state 1 letter, stating the carrier's financial requirement to receive an airline licence is now CAD27 million (USD20 million).
 The agency said 50% of this amount can be a line of credit.
 In Nov-2016, Canada Jetlines received an exemption from current foreign ownership rules, which will allow the start-up ULCC to access necessary capital in order to begin operations.
 The parties are now permitted to conduct domestic air services while having up to 49% foreign voting interests, with no single foreign investor or its affiliates having more than a 25% voting interest.
 The exemption order was granted for a five-year term ending on 01-Dec-2021.
-The carrier planned to commence on 01-Jun-2018, but stated it will not achieve the prospective start date and plans to launch in 2019.
+The carrier planned to commence on 01-Jun-2018, but stated it will not achieve the prospective start date and instead will launch on 17-Dec-2019.

 CAPA Profiles help you identify new business opportunities and make better business decisions, by providing accurate and up-to-date data on airports, airlines, suppliers, investors, MROs, lessors and countries/territories around the world.
 Each profile offers comprehensive news and analysis, as well as the ability to drill down into data on schedules, capacity share, fleet, traffic, financial results and more.Become a CAPA Member